davestewart/vuex-pathify/docs/intro/pathify.md

 # Pathify 101

-> A quick intro to how Pathify works
+> How Pathify does what it does

 Pathify **simplifies** the Vuex development experience.